Nigama774/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier
 Classification of spam messages via Support Vector Machine Learning model

 A machine learning project that classifies SMS messages as Spam or Ham.
+Results in Screenshots folder.

 ## Models Evaluated in code file:
 - Logistic Regression